PhotonVision/photonvision-docs/source/docs/other/contributing/photonvision/build-instructions.rst

 Build and Run the Source
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To compile and run the project, issue the following command in the photon-server directory:
+To compile and run the project, issue the following command in the root directory:

 .. tabs::